Kismayo: Somali Civil War

 On January 8, 2007, as the Battle of Ras Kamboni raged just south of Kismayo, the TFG relocated from its interim location in Baidoa to the nation's capital, Mogadishu.
 This marked the first time since the fall of the Siad Barre regime in 1991 that the federal government controlled most of the country.

 Following this defeat, the Islamic Courts Union splintered into several different factions.
 Some of the more radical elements, including Al-Shabaab, regrouped to continue their insurgency against the TFG and oppose the Ethiopian military's presence in Somalia.
 Throughout 2007 and 2008, Al‑Shabaab scored military victories, seizing control of key towns and ports in both central and southern Somalia.
 By January 2009, Al‑Shabaab and other militias had managed to force the Ethiopian troops to retreat, leaving behind an under-equipped African Union peacekeeping force to assist the Transitional Federal Government's troops.

 In September 2012, Somali Army, Ras Kamboni militiamen and Kenyan Defense Forces (KDF), all under command of the African Union Mission in Somalia AMISOM, re-captured the city from the Al-Shabaab insurgents during the Battle of Kismayo (2012).
 This was a culmination to the Kenyan Operation Linda Nchi attack into Somalia which had begun late the year before.

 On 12 July 2019, a car bomb and a gun attack at the Asasey hotel killed at least 26, including two prominent journalists and nine foreigners.
-Islamist group al-Shabab claimed responsibility.
+Islamist group al-Shabaab claimed responsibility.